 According to 911.gov, if you’re uncertain whether you should call the police, call 911 and explain the situation to the operator.
 Emergency advisers can help you determine if more action is needed.

-Gather the following information from the other driver in case you need it for the insurance claim:
+Gather insurance information Collect the following information from the other driver in case you need it for the insurance claim:

-The driver’s name, address, phone number, driver’s license number, issuing state – verify the address on the driver’s license and the given address are consistent
+The driver’s name, address, phone number, driver’s license number and issuing state.
+Verify the address on the driver’s license matches the given address.

 Names and contact information for all passengers and witnesses

 A vehicle description, including license plate number

 Time-Saver: Snap a photo of your insurance card and text it to the other driver.
 The information will be easy to read, and you’ll know that you have the correct contact number for the other driver.

 Note your location The insurance company is going to want to know the exact location where the accident happened, so look for a mile marker, crossroad or exit sign nearby.
 If it is safe to do so, take pictures of the accident scene and detailed photos of the damage to the vehicles.

 Time-Saver: Using your GPS to navigate?
 Take a photo of your GPS screen or a screenshot of the maps application on your mobile device.